kolhesamiksha/Advance-RAG-from-Scratch/README.md

     pip install -r requirements.txt

 **Setup the API Backend**

 To Run the Application Locally First Run the FastAPI backend.
-Follow Below **Instructions to Run the FastAPI**
+Follow Below Instructions to Run the FastAPI:

-**Note: To add your credentials inside the Mongodb Atlas cloud to connect the application Refere: Chatbot-streamlit/src/utils/mongo_init.py
+**Note**: To add your credentials inside the Mongodb Atlas cloud to connect the application Refere: Chatbot-streamlit/src/utils/mongo_init.py

 1. Run the API
     ```